Your Charlottetown tour app needs the cliff walk to work where there's no cell signal at all.

 Custom mobile app: what Charlottetown teams actually get

 You go custom when the app must work where the network doesn't.
 A Charlottetown tourism app is offline-first: maps, tour content, audio narration, and tickets are cached on the device before the guest heads out, the app stays useful with zero bars, and everything syncs cleanly when signal returns.
-It ties into your booking software and CRM (Customer Relationship Management) so a guest's reservation, preferences, and past visits are present even on a cliff path, and feeds usage data back to a business intelligence dashboard so you learn which experiences actually land.
+It ties into your booking software and CRM (Customer Relationship Management) so a guest's reservation, preferences, and past visits are present even on a cliff path, and feeds usage data back to a business intelligence (BI) dashboard so you learn which experiences actually land.

 - Your product is used outdoors or in transit where cell signal is unreliable